Magik11/poracleWiki/configuration/staticmaps.md

 You need to copy the templates located in `tileservercache_templates/` into the `Templates/` directory of your Tileserver so that Poracle has access to the templates it needs to generate the tiles.

+When you install the tileserver, remember that Poracle just gets a tile URL from it - so the tileserver needs to be accessible (with the same base URL) by both Poracle and your users.

 ## Google Maps